Beyond the Guidebook 2010: Implementing a New Culture for Urban Watershed Protection and Restoration in British Columbia

 “People learn through stories.
 Beyond the Guidebook 2010 is the ‘telling of the stories’ of how change is being implemented on the ground in British Columbia.
 These stories demonstrate that the practitioner and community culture is changing as an outcome of collaboration, partnerships and alignment,” states Kim Stephens, editor of Beyond the Guidebook 2010, and Executive Director of the Partnership for Water Sustainability in BC.

 “Case study experience presented in Beyond the Guidebook 2010 clearly shows that a new land ethic is taking root in British Columbia.
 Changing the culture requires a process.
 This takes time to complete.
 There is no short-cut; however, lessons learned by those who have done it can help those who want to move to a design with nature strategy.”

 “Building on case study experience, Beyond the Guidebook 2010 provides local governments with ‘how to’ guidance for developing outcome-oriented urban watershed plans.
 It describes web-based tools that British Columbia has developed to support new approaches to water management.”

 An Educational Path

 “If one goes back 10 years, there was a void of policy and legislation.
 This led us down an educational path as the logical alternative,” states Glen Brown, Executive Director in the BC Ministry of Community & Rural Development.
 “We took the Guidebook, which is a document, and we have moved it to implementation.
-On June 11 at the ‘Dialogue in Nanaimo’, the convening for action partnership released Beyond the Guidebook 2010.
-This tells our story.”
+Beyond the Guidebook 2010 tells our story.”

-To access the set of stories posted on the Convening for Action ‘homepage’ that has been established for Beyond the Gudebook 2010 , click here.
+To access a set of stories posted on the Convening for Action community-of-interest, click on Beyond the Guidebook 2010 Homepage.